 Links Between Talcum Powder and Cancer

-However, it has been alleged that the talc powder contains asbestos in addition to its other ingredients.
+However, it has been alleged that the talc powder contains asbestos in addition to its other ingredients This is what is leading to the increase in talcum powder lawsuit.
 Notwithstanding Johnson & Johnson’s denials, talc and asbestos occur near each other in the ground.
 Many other products, such as Crayola crayons, that are made with talc, have also been shown to include traces of asbestos.

 Although the Cosmetic, Toiletry, and Fragrances Association issued voluntary guidance in 1976 that stated that talcum powder should be asbestos free, there have been many reports of cancer that has been linked to talc powder.
 Specifically, talcum powder has been alleged to be the cause of ovarian cancer in women.
 Normally, one in every 75 women will develop ovarian cancer over the course of their lifetime.
 However, usage of talc powder can increase a woman’s risk of developing ovarian cancer by roughly 33 percent according to a study published in the European Journal of Cancer Prevention.

 talcum powder ovarian cancer